wagnerp4/m3sgg/README.md

 - OED
 - SceneLLM (new)

-We provide a [checkpoint-link] for the best performing SGG model.
+We provide a [checkpoint-link] for the best performing SGG model to try with the streamlit app.
 Please put it under 'data/checkpoints/best_model.pth'.
+If you want to try a different model to assess it's performance, follow the below training guide and place the checkpoint at 'data/checkpoints'.

 ## NLP Models
 - T5/Pegasus (summarization)